 We’ve been really heartened to see so many of you already enjoying support sessions over Mable’s video chat.
 The feeling of social isolation can be eased when there’s a friendly face and voice ready to bring a little sunshine into your day.
 We’re hearing that it’s doing a world of good for Mable clients and the feedback has been extremely positive.

 Here are 15 different ways Mable’s video chat system is being used or can be used:

 - Daily check-ins – It’s so important to touch base regularly.
-For some of you, having that support person connect with you as often as daily sets a happy tone for the rest of the day.
+For some of you, having that support worker connect with you as often as daily sets a happy tone for the rest of the day.
 Social connection is vital for us all to feel a part of our wider community.

 - Exercising – Some clients have been having a great time following exercise instructions via video.
-Think Jane Fonda’s workout videos, but to your capabilities and with your support person showing you what to do.
+Think Jane Fonda’s workout videos, but to your capabilities and with your support worker showing you what to do.

 - Games and puzzles – We’ve heard there have been a few hearty Battleship games played over our video system!
 Also, Hangman and Noughts and Crosses.
 Some have tried doing crossword puzzles together too, exchanging clues and answers.
 Guessing games are also fun.

-- Art challenge – Your support person might set a task to draw or paint something in particular for you to work on until your next session.
+- Art challenge – Your support worker might set a task to draw or paint something in particular for you to work on until your next session.

 - Reading – For those whose eyesight isn’t what it used to be, having the newspaper, a book or even a celebrity magazine read to you can be a wonderful thing.

 - Play an instrument – It doesn’t matter who plays and who listens, what a lovely way to calm the mind and enjoy some beautiful music.